The Town of Koprivshtitsa Architectural and Historical Reserve

 The Todor Kableshkov House and Museum was built in 1845 in the Plovdiv style.
 In 1932 the first museum in Koprivshtitsa was opened there, and in 1954 it became an independent museum, taking the name of the revolutionary leader who was born there, Todor Kapleshkov (1851-1876).
 The exhibition on the first floor is a display of the authentic household objects owned by the large family of Todor’s father Luchlo Kableshkov, an influential resident of the town.
 Here were the rooms where the women in the family worked, including the kitchen, dressing room, and the room where Todor was born.
 The last exhibition in the house, mounted in 2005, displayed the riches owned by Koprivshtitsa’s influential residents.
 Among the museum’s holdings are Kableshkov’s school books, two new guns, the hat he wore as the Belova railway stationmaster, and his unfinished translation of The Count of Monte Christo.

 Another interesting museum and birthplace is that of the great Bulgarian poet Dimcho Debelyanov (1887-1916).
 The house was built in 1830.
-The museum exhibit follows the brief life and the artistic development of the poet, and includes his crib, his personal effects from the Front, examples of his handwriting, photographs, and other items.
+The museum exhibit follows the brief life and the artistic development of the poet and includes his crib, his personal effects from the Front, examples of his handwriting, photographs, and other items.
 In the house’s courtyard is the well-known sculpture of a mother constantly awaiting, seated on the ledge of a Koprivshtitsa entrance.
 Every year in August in this courtyard, the traditional Debelyanov Evening takes place, when hundreds of poets and musicians gather to perform Debelyanov’s poetry.

 Visitors shouldn’t miss the birthplace of Gavril Gruyev Haltev (1843-1876), a hero of the April Uprising in 1876, known by his pseudonym Georgi Benkovski.
 The house was built in 1831.
 In 1966 it was renovated and turned into a museum.
 Among the most interesting items on display are the gun that Benkovski used during the uprising, a cherry-wood cannon, his uniform, and the banner of the 4th revolutionary detachment.
 The exhibit also includes numerous photographs.
 On top of a nearby cliff is a monument to the revolutionary hero, erected in 1976.

 Another interesting site in the town is the museum and house of Lyuben Karavelov, near the Topolnitsa River It was the birthplace of two important Koprivshtitsa residents – the brothers Lyuben (1835-1879) and Petko (1843-1903).
 One was a propagandist, writer, and revolutionary, and the other served as Prime Minister, a minister, and a financier who helped build modern Bulgaria.
 The house is a national architectural monument.
 Pride of place is given to the printing press and publications produced by Lyuben Karavelov.
 An interesting item on display is a flint-studded threshing board.
-The exhibit includes household items used by the family, and outlines the three major periods of Lyuben’s life – his sojourns in Russia, Serbia, and Bucharest.
+The exhibit includes household items used by the family and outlines the three major periods of Lyuben’s life – his sojourns in Russia, Serbia, and Bucharest.

-On the second floor in the summer kitchen are the statesman Petko Karavelov’s personal effects and photos of his life.
+On the second floor in the summer kitchen are the statesman Petko Karavelov’s personal belongings and photos of his life.
 In the courtyard stands an old pear tree planted by the writer in 1854, now preserved as a natural heritage.

 Of interest is the church Assumption of the Blessed Virgin, built in 1817 on the site of an older church.
 Noteworthy is the fine woodworking of the bishop’s throne and the altar with its authentic icons.